 Participants received practical tools for developing project and cost documentation that meets current technical and financial standards.
-This is especially important considering the planned funding for 2025 - UAH 960 million as subvention allocated in the state budget for the modernization of food blocks, including those in lyceums with enhanced military training.
+This is especially important considering the planned funding for 2025 - UAH 960 million as subvention allocated in

 The event was held in a hybrid format - with the option for both offline and online participation.
 The main goal was to enhance the capacity of communities to effectively implement infrastructure projects and ensure the efficient use of public funds.